skx/bfcc/README.md

 ### Debugging the generated program

-If you run the compiler with the `-debug` flag a breakpoint will be generated immediately at the start of the program.
+If you run the compiler with the `-debug` flag, using the assembly-language backend, a breakpoint will be generated immediately at the start of the program.
 You can use that breakpoint to easily debug the generated binary via `gdb`.

     $ bfcc -debug ./examples/hello-world.bf